-Potty training a child with autism can be daunting for parents and caregivers because of the unique challenges the child faces.
+Potty training a child with autism can be daunting for parents and caregivers because of the unique challenges the child faces, and it can be difficult to find potty training resources that cover this specific topic.
 For this reason, traditional approaches to toilet training may not always be effective.
 This is where applied behavioral analysis (ABA) comes into your potty training program.

 What is ABA Training?